Filter by Category

 Are you ready to get your hands dirty?
 Join our beginner's wheel class to learn the basics of creating your own cups and bowls!
 Instructors teach through demonstrations to show you correct throwing posture, centering, and pulling up cylinders.
 This class is designed for students with no prior experience and focuses on teaching students the fundamentals of throwing.
 If you are ready to fall in love with pottery, this is the class you are looking for!

-Pottery Wheel 1 & 2 Combined
+Pottery Wheel 1 and 2 Combined

 with Randi Sparks